pkosmogl/HomeMadeScripts/HTCondorSubmission_for_BMTFvalidation/README.md

 ***Note*** that `events`, `run`, `lumiBegin`, `lumiEnd` variables will be set later in an automatic
 manner through the use of the `cloneFactory.sh` script.
 2. Open `submit.sub` script and make sure that the `Home_path` variable is set to the output of your
-`$HOME` path.
+systems `$HOME` variable.
-Initialize you grid certificate.
+Initialize your grid certificate.
 Find and move your `x509up_u` proxy file to a directory like `$HOME/private`.
-Then set the `Proxy_path` variables to point to this file.
+Then set the `Proxy_path` variable to point to this file.
 Make sure that you give the full path.
 The `+JobFlavour` variable will be set by the `cloneFactory.sh` script.
 3. The `afspath` in `exe.sh` is set by the `cloneFactory.sh` script.
 4. Create a desired directory where the output files will be saved.